jorgebucaran/fisher/man/man1/fisher.md

 ## CUSTOM COMMANDS

 A Fisherman command is a function that you can invoke using the `fisher` utility.
-By convention, any function of the form `fisher_<my_command>` is registered as Fisherman command.
-You can create plugins that add new commands as well as regular utilities.
+By convention, any function like `fisher_<my_command>` is registered as a Fisherman command.
+You can create plugins that add new commands this way.
 See `fisher help commands` and `fisher help plugins` for more information.

 ## EXAMPLES

-* Install a plugin.
+* Install plugins.

 ```
-fisher install fishtape
+fisher install fishtape shark
-fishtape --help
 ```

 * Install plugins from a fishfile or bundle: